-Effective, targeted education provides vital opportunities for young people, but the school systems in some of our local areas do not always provide the support that they need.
-Because we see them as our future workforce, we engage with teenagers about what our industry can offer.
+Effective, high-quality education provides opportunities for young people, but the school systems do not always receive the support they need.
+As the leaders of tomorrow, we engage with local teenagers, introducing them to what our industry has to offer.
 In some regions, we provide financial support and internships.
-In others, we offer assistance in building schools, as well as providing practical training in specific areas for adults.
+In others, we help build schools and provide practical training in specific areas for adults.

 Our educational support spans:

 The educational support we offer varies from region to region as we tailor our local community engagement approach to ensure we meet local needs.

 We have developed our partnership with Kennesaw State University in Georgia, now in its sixth year, pledging $275,000 (up from $250,000 last year), to offer scholarships to 11 students a year.
 As part of our partnership, we also provide internships and employment opportunities at Birla Carbon.
 Since 2014, 61 scholars have participated in the summer research opportunity.
 This year's cohort were recognized by the university at a symposium where scholars presented their work.

 Every year, Mohawk College in Hamilton selects four students from its Power Engineering program to complete a three-month training program at Birla Carbon.
 The traineeship provides students with hands-on operating experience of the cogeneration power plant and counts towards their Power Engineering certification.

 We focus on supporting students at local public schools to help improve their employment prospects and career planning.
 Our volunteers talk about their own careers, highlighting the competences that students need to enter the labor market, as well as discussing the role of chemistry in our lives.
 Through a volunteer program, developed in collaboration with apprenticeship program, CAMP, we hosted a lecture for students on how to prepare for their first job interview as well as career prospects and what to expect from application and recruitment processes.